Where and when

-This lecture is made possible by the Fellows Project Fund of the American Academy in Rome.
+The conference was made possible thanks to the Fellows’ Project Fund of the American Academy in Rome.

 In collaboration with SACI.